chocolatechimpcookie/cfc_vacantlots_bid/notes/newbid.md

 - Need to fix the bid id first since you gotta link it to bid view and service
 - then bid view
 - then bid imagePath
+- bid page
+  - Have a custom URL so that you can return to a particular item
 - if there is a way to bring the user back to where they were in on the map, position wise
 - Is sharedpropertiesService being applied appropriately? it is being put on vm
 - resolve?